Rudyard Kipling, 1895, via Wikimedia

 Kipling was an Imperialist and white supremacist, and he admired Canada for setting its own tariffs.
 After a long trade war with the USA (One that was amped up by hefty tariffs imposed on Canadian goods by Trump idol President William McKinley) the 1897 National Policy gave reduced tariffs to UK imports.

-The poem repeats "Daughter am I in my mother’s house,/ But mistress in my own." , something that Sir Wilfrid Laurier quoted when talking about Canada's place in the British Empire, and follows with "Soberly under the White Man’s law/My white men go their ways.", something Laurier omitted!
+The poem repeats "Daughter am I in my mother’s house,/ But mistress in my own." , something that Sir Wilfrid Laurier quoted when talking about Canada's place in the British Empire, and follows with "Soberly under the White Man’s law/My white men go their ways.", something Laurier and Carney omitted!

 No comments: